StarNeit/Emercury/doc/tor.md

 for how to properly configure Tor.

-Run LUX behind a Tor proxy
+Run EMRC behind a Tor proxy
 ----------------------------------

-The first step is running LUX behind a Tor proxy.
+The first step is running EMRC behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.
 ```
 -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy